mutefish/GoodEatz/README.md

 # GoodEatz
-The one with a restaurant review web app
+The one with a restaurant review web application